Ejay4real/Data-Exploration-in-SQL/README.md

 [4] Document the cleaning process.

 Deliverable
-Documentation of any cleaning or manipulation of data

-Details about this project can be found here [Data Exploration in SQL Queries](https://github.com/Ejay4real/Data-Exploration-in-SQL/blob/main/Github_repo.md)
+Documentation of any cleaning or manipulation of data can be found here [Data Exploration in SQL Queries](https://github.com/Ejay4real/Data-Exploration-in-SQL/blob/main/Github_repo.md)